From Animal Spirits to Brain-Computer Interface

 Dutch colonists, who had felt the effects of a Leyden jar with Pieter van Musschenbroek (1692-1761) from 1745 onward, recognized this feeling when they encountered the electric eel in the West Indies.
 Experiments were conducted, and correspondence took place with the Hollandsche Maatschappij der Wetenschappen in Haarlem (Netherlands), which had been founded in 1752.
 The final proof of the electrical properties occurred when sparks were drawn at demonstrations before the Royal Society in London in the 1770s.
 Thus arose the concept of animate electricity from Luigi Galvani (1737-1798) which, incidentally, was opposed by Alessandro Volta (1745-1827).4,5

-Figure 5a.
-Title page of Dubois Reymond’s book (second volume), on which we see a drawing of a horse falling paralyzed into a stream by the discharge of an electric eel.
+Figure 5a. (left) Title page of Dubois Reymond’s book (second volume), on which we see a drawing of a horse falling paralyzed into a stream by the discharge of an electric eel.
 Figure 5b.
-Apparently the drawing was made by him, as we read (to the left below): “EdBRdel” (E dBR delineavit)
+Apparently the drawing was made by him, as we read (to the left below): “EdBRdel” (E dBR delineavit).

 Neurophysiology in the 19th Century